-One thing to note about using almond flour is that it is NOT a 1-to-1 for gluten-free flour.
+One thing to note about using almond flour when making these keto pumpkin muffins is that it is NOT a 1-to-1 for gluten-free flour.
 It has a lot more protein and fat, and less starch, so it reacts differently in recipes.

 Always bring Almond meal or flour to room temperature before baking with it.
 If you use it cold, it’ll absorb more of the liquid and your batter will be thicker than it should be.

 Almond meal and almond flour are not the same thing, they are processed differently and almond meal includes the almond skins.